 Nothing encapsulates the spirit of Hue more than the Huong River, with the life on its banks and waters reflecting the city’s poetic beauty.
 It’s the pride of Hue citizens, as well as the source of inspiration for many artists.

-When speaking to the people of Hue, I realise they have a common proud – the Huong River.
+When speaking to the people of Hue, I realise they have a common pride – the Huong River.
 From street vendors, taxi drivers to our concierges, they all admire this delightfully atmospheric river.
 One even said that it’s the gift of Nature to their home city that no other place in Vietnam can compare.

 A bit flattering but true.
 Hue owes its charm partly to its location on the Huong River.
 It’s picturesque on a clear day, yet still somewhat poetic in less favourable weather.
 The river twists and turns like a piece of blue silk, bringing grace to Vietnam’s former imperial capital.

 Originate from the majestic Truong Son Mountain Range, the Huong River has a total length of 80 kilometres.
 After its two sources join at the Bang Lang Fork, the river flows northward, passing the final resting places of the Nguyen Emperors.
 From there, it flows in the northeast direction past Thien Mu Pagoda and to Hue city.

 Before reaching the city, Huong River stretches its “arm” to embrace the entire Imperial City, granting some protection to the former capital.
 The river continuously flows past Hen Islet and a dozen of tranquil villages, before emptying into the Tam Giang Lagoon.

 In the autumn, flowers from the riverside orchards fall into the water, giving it a fresh, perfume-like aroma.
 Hence, the river was named Huong Giang, literally translated as Perfume River.
 Coincidentally, its sobriquet speaks up the river’s poetry and romance.